csinva/csinva.github.io/_notes/research_ovws/ovw_disentanglement.md

     - bias on factors being invariant to certain types of changes
       - ISA (independent subspace analysis) - 2 layer model where first layer is linear, 2nd layer pools first layer (not maxpool, more like avgpool), sparsity at second layer
         - i.e. 1st layer cooperates, 2nd layer competes
-      - SOM - forces topographic map by enforcing nearby filters to be similar
       - VQ - vector quantizer - like ISA but first layer filters now compete and 2nd layer cooperates
+      - SOM - encourages topographic map by enforcing nearby filters to be similar
     - bias in how factors are combined
       - linear combination - PCA/ICA
       - multilinear models - multiplicative interactions between factors (e.g on top of ISA)